A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Missing covariates only

-{\bf Note 1.} As noted at the beginning of this section, the LMM is conditional on the missing data patterns.
-The same is true for the LMM ``completed'' for the missing covariates, that is, (\ref{eq:LMM_mat}).
-In other words, the missing data indicators, such as $1_{(M_{it,2}\neq\emptyset)}$, are considered non-random under (\ref{eq:LMM_mat}).
+{\bf Note 1.} The original GLMM is conditional on the missing data patterns.
+The same is true for the GLMM ``completed'' for the missing covariates, that is, (\ref{eq:GLMM_pred_2}).
+In other words, the missing data indicators, such as $1_{(M_{it,2}\neq\emptyset)}$, are considered non-random.

 {\bf Note 2.} The proposed mixed-effects modeling, (\ref{eq:mis_decomp}) and (\ref{eq:mc_model}), can be potentially misspecified.
-The misspecificatio is taken into consideration in our simulation study in Section 4 as well as in our theoretical discussion in Section 5.
+The misspecification is taken into consideration in our simulation study in Section 4.
+In the special case of LMM, the normality assumption about the random effects and errors can be weakened to unspecified distribution (e.g., Jiang and Nguyen 2021, sec.
+1.2.2).

-Up to now, the method of handling the missing covariates is called a random-effects approach, or procedure, for an obvious reason.